 We’ve all experienced the woes of time management at work.
-You wake up hopeful and optimistic—not only will you meet all your deadlines, but you’ll get a jump start on tomorrow’s load too before hitting the gym and making a healthy home-cooked meal.
-You might even have time to start the book you’ve had sitting on your nightstand all year.
+You wake up hopeful and optimistic—not only will you meet all your deadlines, but you’ll hit the gym and make a healthy home-cooked meal, too.

 1. Figure out how you’re currently spending your time.

 If you’re going to optimize your personal time management, you first need to figure out where the time is going.
 Try diligently logging your time for a week by tracking your daily activities.
 This audit will help you:

 - Determine how much you can feasibly accomplish in a day.

 - Focus on activities that provide the greatest returns.